FESTIVAL IMAGES VEVEY

-La Becque is pleased to partner up with the festival and will be hosting installations by Aladin Borioli, a 2019 recipient of the EXECAL Residencies at La Becque and a 2020 “satellite resident”, and by Yann Gross, who is currently spending the summer at the residency to continue his research on plant-based photographic development.
-Another La Becque alumnus, Duy Hoàng, is also part of the program.
-His Vestigial Structure project will be visible at the Quai Roussy.
+La Becque was pleased to partner up with the Festival Images Vevey and hosted installations by Aladin Borioli, a 2019 recipient of the EXECAL Residencies at La Becque and a 2020 “satellite resident”, and by Yann Gross, who spent the summer at the residency to continue his research on plant-based photographic development.
+Another La Becque alumnus, Duy Hoàng was also part of the program with his Vestigial Structure project shown at the Quai Roussy.

 Aladin Borioli (CH) – RUCHES & AN INTIMACY MACHINE

 Aladin Borioli’s interest in beehives was passed on to him by his grandfather, a beekeeper.
 After training in visual arts at ECAL/Ecole cantonale d’art in Lausanne, and in anthropology at the Freie Universität Berlin, since 2014 Aladin has been building up a vast corpus of bee-related photographs, videos, sounds and ethnographic material.
 He is publishing a book to coincide with Festival Images Vevey, compiling hundreds of archives to present a new history of beehives.
 This fascinating visual glossary traces the diverse contraptions humans invented for bees between 2400 BCE and 1852, the year the “modern” beehive was patented.
 Ruches portrays the millennia-old relationship between humans and bees, reminding us of the vital role these insects play in our shared ecosystem.
 In parallel, Aladin will present a second exhibition at La Becque – this one extracted from his ongoing research project An Intimacy Machine, of which the residency is one of several supporters and anchors.

 Ruches was awarded the Nestlé Grand Prix Images Vevey 2019/2020.

 YANN GROSS (CH) & ARGUIÑE ESCANDON (ES) – AYA